machikoyasuda/sophiehe.github.io/mediatemple.md

-Media Temple is the premiere web hosting and cloud solutions service for designers and developers, hosting over 125,000 customers worldwide.
+Media Temple (now a GoDaddy company) is the premiere web hosting and cloud solutions service for designers and developers, hosting over 125,000 customers worldwide.

 ### Email marketing